reinildes/contact-api/README.md

 ### To run the app

-#### Run it easily with docker with.
+#### Run it easily with docker.
 This way you don't need to have a pre-installed mongo

 ````
 docker-compose build